Excelsior Award

 Region(s): All of UK

-The Excelsior Award is an independent, nationwide book award that celebrates the best graphic novels and manga, as voted for by young people aged 9-18.
+The Excelsior Award is an independent, nationwide book award that celebrates the best graphic novels and manga for readers aged 9 and above.
 The aims of the award are to encourage reading for pleasure and to raise the profile of graphic novels as a genre.

 The Excelsior Award is divided into four age categories:

-- Excelsior Award Black covers titles suitable for readers in Sixth From ((16+).
+• Excelsior Award Black covers titles suitable for adults.

 A shortlist for each age category is chosen by a panel of librarians, comic creators and booksellers but the winners are chosen by students from participating schools.